yext/answers-search-ui/README.md

 This component is only for Vertical pages.

 The Facets component displays filters relevant to the current search, configured on the server, automatically.
+The Facets component will be hidden when a query returns no results.

 ```html
 <div class="facets-container"></div>